 White Gold Causes Nickel Allergies

-The first and only hypoallergenic white gold was created in the early 1900s and is known as palladium white gold; they took the formula for yellow gold and created another “white metal" by using nearly equal portions of palladium and silver.
-Platinum, palladium, rhodium, iridium and ruthenium are all in the Platinum group of elements so palladium makes it whiter than just using silver.
-By doing this Electrum was moved into what you could call the first "white gold" though it doesn't look pure white, it looks pale yellow.
+The first and only hypoallergenic white gold was created in the early 1900s by using nearly equal portions of palladium and silver, it is known as palladium white gold; platinum, palladium, rhodium, iridium and ruthenium are all in the Platinum group of elements so palladium makes it whiter than just using silver.
+By doing this what was called Electrum at the time, or gold mixed with pure silver was moved into what you could call the first "white gold" though it doesn't look pure white, it looks pale yellow compared to electrum which is pale yellowish green.

-Around 1 out of 20 people start out allergic to nickel and if you keep being exposed to it over time the statistics show that women have three to four times higher of a rate of nickel allergy due to being exposed to both stainless steel or nickel white gold where the rhodium coating has worn off.
+Around 1 out of 20 people start out allergic to nickel and if you keep being exposed to it over time the statistics show that women have three to four times higher of a rate of nickel allergy due to being exposed to both stainless steel and nickel white gold where the rhodium coating has worn off.
 They don't only coat nickel white gold with rhodium to make it look shinier, they do it to make it hypoallergenic, which is fine for stud earrings.
-It's not like the rhodium is going to wear off the stud sitting inside a pierced ear, but with wedding bands or any other kind of rings or jewelry, the rhodium will wear off and then you will be exposed to the nickel.
-They coat them with rhodium to make them look like platinum, and to make them hypoallergenic and they've been doing it since World War II just to provide a cheap alternative to platinum.
+It's not like the rhodium is going to wear off of the stud sitting inside a pierced ear, but with wedding bands or any other kind of rings or jewelry the rhodium does wear off, and then people are exposed to the nickel, and they've been rhodium coating nickel white gold since World War II just to provide an alternative to platinum, and despite containing nickel it is sold as “nickel free” and “hypoallergenic” because of the rhodium coating.

 So what gold is real?
 Before World War II gold jewelry came in 22K, 18K, 15K, 14K, 10K and 9K but were made exclusively with pure gold, and either pure silver, pure copper, or a blend of the two, with the one exception being palladium white gold.